almachelouche/middleman/content/email/AU/Prospect/011/Transit_merged.md

 color='white'

 text = '''Terms & Conditions<br /> <br />
-	* Limited offer available at participating Dealers while stocks last.
+	* Limited offer available on 2016 plate models at participating Dealers while stocks last.
+Recommended offer price only.
 Private and Blue, Silver and Gold Business Fleet customers only.
-Stock may vary tween Dealers.
-All prices are recommended.
-See <a href="https://www.ford.com.au/latest-offers/" name="latest_offer3" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/latest-offers</a> for full details.<br /><br />
+Ford Dealers and Ford Australia reserve the right to change or extend these offers.See <a href="https://www.ford.com.au/" name="FORD1" style="text-decoration:underline; color:#91a4b1">ford.com.au</a> for full details.<br /><br />
 	1. For SYNC® compatibility visit <a href="https://www.ford.com.au/technology/sync/" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/technology/sync</a>.<br /><br />
 	2. Available at participating Ford Dealers on vehicles built from 2007.
 Customers will pay equal to or less than the maximum price as published by Ford for the period of the web quote for standard items in the A and B logbook service together with selected routine maintenance items.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms1" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
 	3. Available to Private and Blue Business Fleet customers who have not reached 105,000km/7 years only at participating Dealers.
 State Auto Club Roadside Assistance & Membership is provided at no cost for 12 months or until your next eligible standard service (whichever occurs first).
 Customers must comply with scheduled servicing intervals to maintain continuity of membership.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms2" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />